-Cyber catastrophe on the horizon
+Cyber catastrophe on the horizon22nd August 2018

 A devastating “Tier One” cyber attack, able to cripple parts of the UK’s infrastructure and lead to serious harm – even death – to individuals, is increasingly likely to occur for the first time in the next few years, says Robert Hannigan, former Director of GCHQ, the UK’s intelligence and security agency.

 Such an attack “would be damaging to people’s lives and finances” says Hannigan, now a special advisor to Hiscox, in an interview with Matt Webb, Hiscox’s Cyber Chief Underwriting Officer.
 Although the WannaCry attack in 2017 caused mass disruption and crippled parts of the NHS when their computer systems were locked by ransomware, it was not classified as a Tier One attack.

 “Given the way that some nation states are behaving quite recklessly, then it [a Tier One attack] has become more likely – either because they plan to do it or because they miscalculate.
 It’s very hard in cyberspace to understand the consequences of your attack – they go way beyond what you think they will be,” Hannigan says.

 Escalating tensions between the West and Russia, China and Iran are leading to an increased cyber threat.
 “Geopolitics is reflected in cyberspace,” Hannigan says.
 “If the nuclear deal with Iran falls apart then I think we would expect to see an increase in Iranian cyber attacks.
 It has been quite a sophisticated cyber actor, going after financial institutions in the US in 2011-12.
 They have... been relatively quiet in recent years, but we would expect a rise in their activities.”

 The same is true with Russia.
 “We’ve seen a big increase in their cyber activity in recent years, matching their aggression in the real world.”